Contact the estate

 OUR LAND

-Caillottes, a very chalky soil with a high piperosity and low soil depth (25 to 40 cm).
-The wines produced are highly aromatic (floral to fruity, with notes of boxwood and citrus) and tender from their youth.
+Les CaillottesThe soil is very chalky with a high piperosity and a low soil depth (25 to 40 cm).
+The wines produced are highly aromatic (floral with boxwood and citrus fruit notes) and tender from their youth.

-The flints are located on the banks of the Loire.
+Les Silexare located on the banks of the Loire.
 This very stony soil is commonly known as "cailloux".
 Their ability to store heat helps to hasten the ripening of the grapes.

 en_GB